 She was also Editor-at-Large for The Hilltop newspaper, “the student voice of Howard University since 1924”, which was started by renown author, writer, and Harlem Renaissance extraordinaire, Zora Neale Hurston.
 Swift is the first Editor-at-Large in the history of the newspaper.
-She is in the 2017 cohort of contributing writers for the African-American Intellectual History Society’s blog, Black Perspectives.
-She is also the Communications and Development Fellow at One Common Unity.
+She was in the 2017 cohort of contributing writers for the African-American Intellectual History Society’s (AAIHS) blog, Black Perspectives.

 Featured as a guest commentator on RT America for her coverage of the Flint water crisis and also on WURD 900 AM radio’s The Nick Taliaferro Show and WURD Up, Swift was also a co-panelist at a parallel event at the United Nation’s Women’s Commission on the Status of Women in March 2016.
-An avid traveler, she was also a guest speaker at the Media Challenge Initiative in Kampala, Uganda and recently was in Cuba interviewing youth activists.
-Gaining an array of experiences with placements at The White House, CNN, and NBC Universal and media features on Philly.com, CBS Philly, Campus Philly, and CBS News, Swift has won countless awards including the National Association for Black Journalists’ Allison E. Fisher Scholarship, the Vira I. Heinz Women in Global Leadership Scholarship, and the Lew Klein Excellence in Media Award.
+Gaining an array of experiences with placements at CNN and NBC Universal and with media features on Philly.com, CBS Philly, Campus Philly, and CBS News, Swift has won countless awards including the National Association for Black Journalists’ Allison E. Fisher Scholarship, the Vira I. Heinz Women in Global Leadership Scholarship, and the Lew Klein Excellence in Media Award.

-When she is not writing, studying, dancing to Beyoncé, drinking excessive amounts of coffee or eating nachos, she likes to talk about social justice, race, and African Womanism on Twitter.
+When she is not writing, studying, dancing to Beyoncé, drinking excessive amounts of coffee or eating nachos, she likes to talk about social justice, Black feminist politics, and books on Twitter.
 You can follow her @JaimeeSwift.